mpuccini/opendigitalheritage-dm/README.md

 ```
 (sudo) make clean
 ```

+> ### Configure your web server
+> You may need to configure your web server to proxy pass the service on standard http/https ports.

 <span id="fn1"></span> [1](#footnote-id).
 A docker engine is assumed to be running.
 If you have podman instead, just create an alias:
 	```bash